top of page

 Get in Touch

-If you would like to see how Earthworks can partner with your school, community organization or local parks department, please fill out the form to the right in order to reach out to our Program Manager, Taylor Naugle for more information!
+If you would like to see how Earthworks can partner with your school, community organization or local parks department, please fill out the form to the right in order to reach out to our Program Manager, Brad Rickman (brickman@centerforyouth.net) for more information!

 Thanks for submitting!